 Many people don’t like roosters, and I get it.
 They are noisy, rough, kinda bullies and they are rough on hens, and that is just the start.
-Oh goodness knows we have had roosters I did not like.
-We have had a fair share that simply had to go, and by go many of the times that has meant to the freezer.
+Oh, goodness knows we have had roosters I did not like.
+We have had a fair share that simply had to go and by go many of the times that has meant to the freezer.
 Waste not, want not.
 But with all the trouble they are why should every flock still have a rooster?
 What if you don’t care to fertilize eggs?
 Should you still have a rooster?
-Well Let me share why I think roosters are great, and why every flock needs a good rooster.
+What are the benefits of having a rooster?
+Let me share why I think roosters are great, and why every flock needs a good rooster.

 Let me introduce you to McDonald, named from the fact he made us think of the typical image of a rooster.
 If on Old McDonald’s farm he had a rooster, that rooster would look like this guy.
 So let me tell you about him.
 He is one of two roosters we have, both are great guys and have good personalities, we never have had either of them attack or act out to us.
 McDonald is the one I value more.
 Why?